Leading the Alternative World Order

 There’s no such thing as a risk-free investment; while those who want to pursue huge returns must also encumber themselves with the appropriate level of risk.

-This brings us onto the importance of risk tolerance, and it’s important to determine this before you commit to a coronavirus vaccine investment.
+This brings us to the importance of risk tolerance, and it’s important to determine this before you commit to a coronavirus vaccine investment.

-Fortunately, there are stocks that offer variable risk profiles in this niche space, with relatively low-risk options including the aforementioned BioNTech and Pfizer stocks.
-However, these entities have seen their value soared during the last week , making them prohibitively priced and diminishing their potential return.
+Fortunately, some stocks offer variable risk profiles in this niche space, with relatively low-risk options including the aforementioned BioNTech and Pfizer stocks.
+However, these entities have seen their value soared during the last week, making them prohibitively priced and diminishing their potential return.

-The key here is to appraise all investment options before proceeding, ensuring that they suit your risk tolerance and meet your expectations with regards to a return.
+The key here is to appraise all investment options before proceeding, ensuring that they suit your risk tolerance and meet your expectations about a return.

 Identify Viable Stocks to Suit Your Style

-When it comes to identifying such stocks, you’ll ideally target equities based on their characterisation as either low, medium or high risk options.
+When it comes to identifying such stocks, you’ll ideally target equities based on their characterization as either low, medium, or high-risk options.

 Other firms that have yet to enter the late-stage testing programs would exist in the high-risk category, and while these are more competitively priced that may be too late to experience a future surge in value.